-So, you are committed to the life of the fish, and want to begin your journey by knowing how to set up a fish tank.
-You are just a few steps away from joining hundreds and thousands of fish owners around the world.
-To help build a healthy environment for your new fish family member, we have a step-by-step instruction on how to set up a fish tank which includes assembling and installing your new aquarium properly.
-Also, some important information about your fish tank, fish tank cycle (Nitrogen cycle) and the products you should have.
-Let’s get started.
+So, you are committed to the life of the fish, and want to begin your journey by knowing what it takes to set up an aquarium.
+Well you are few steps away from joining hundreds and thousands of fish owners around the world.
+To get your new fish a good environment, here are instructions and pre-requisites which includes assembling and installing your new aquarium properly.
+Also, some important information about the aquarium, the nitrogen cycle, and all you need to have, so it is time to begin.

 Washing your Substrate

-Before adding water in your aquarium, you need to prepare it first.
-For preparing saltwater, use water that has undergone reverse osmosis and also use a de-chlorinator.
+The water that should be used must go through osmosis and in reverse, and also use a de-chlorinator.
 There are instructions on the packet that will guide you on how to do this and also ensuring you are using the right amount.

 Step Four: Install the equipment

-If you have selected an underwater gravel filter you will need to install that before adding water.
-Always make sure the filter is properly installed before you turn it on to power supply.
+If you have selected the underwater gravel filter, make sure to install it before adding water.
+Also be sure that the filter is firmly installed before turning the power on.

-For an external filter installation, it usually resides within the stand, below the tank.
-External filter works by drawing out water from the aquarium into an external box, where the water is being pushed by a water pump through a series of different filters, then sends it back to the tank.
-Always make sure the inlet and outlet tubes are straight without bending so that water can come out and go back into the tank freely.
+For an external filter installation, it usually resides inside the stand that is below the aquarium.
+This filter draws water out of the aquarium into an external box, where the water is being pushed by a water pump through a series of different filters, and sends the water back to the aquarium.

-If you have purchased any other equipment that needs to be installed, such as air pumps, stones and lightings, you should do this now.
+If you have purchased any other equipment that needs to be installed like the lightings and the air pumps, you can install as well.

 Step Six: cycle the tank